Another major plus: Working out can do wonders for your sex life.

 While exercise affects your sex life positively, too much can have diminishing returns, Dr. Penhollow says.
 “If an individual is too physically exhausted, generally overworked, or stressed, [they] may not be able to sexually perform at an optimal level,” she explains.

-Plus, how exercise affects your sex life also depends on your age (avoid these foods to stay young) and physical condition.
+Plus, how exercise affects your sex life also depends on your age and physical condition.

 Her suggestion?
 “Sticking to a regimented exercise program has the greatest long-term benefits to one’s sex life,” she says.
 Because just like any other form of physical activity, consistency is key.